teamOSTAP/OSARI/README.md

 ![alt text](https://i.imgur.com/2hPiMoN.png)

 ## Default settings and customisation
-By default, OSARI has randomly presented go and stop trials with staircased stop-signal delays (SSDs).
-The default settings will have participants complete:
+Go and Stop trials are presented with a set proportion, but in a random order.
+The stop-signal delays (SSDs) is adapted based on participant performance (i.e. staircased).
+By default, participants complete:

-    .
-1 x practice block of go trials
+  * 1 x practice block of go trials
-    .
-1 x test block of go trials
+  * 1 x test block of go trials
-    .
-1 x practice block of go and stop trials
+  * 1 x practice block of go and stop trials
-    .
-3 x test blocks of go and stop trials
+  * 3 x test blocks of go and stop trials

-Given that the task is open-source, you will be able to change the block and trial structure to your liking.
-The graphic user interface presented at the beginning of the task will allow you to experiment with changing certain task parameters.
-You can simply use the saved changes you make to the block and trial structure of the task (the task will save your changes as a pickle file (see: https://www.psychopy.org/api/tools/filetools.html).
-However, if you would like to have even more conmtrol over the block and trial structure, or would like to edit any other parameters of the task, you can simply edit the source code.
+Researchers can change most task parameters directly from the dialogue box presented at the beginning of the task, without needing to interact with the python code itself.
+We therefore hope that most task features can be adapted to the researchers needs with minimal coding required.

 If you come by any issues, or if you need help with getting started with the task, feel free to email us at: opensourceTAP@gmail.com or report the issue on the github page).

 ### Input files:

 3 csv files:
-      . practiceGoTrials.csv
+  * practiceGoTrials.csv
-      . practiceMixedTrials.csv
+  * practiceMixedTrials.csv
-      . testBlocks.csv
+  * testBlocks.csv
-      . instructions.xlsx
+  * instructions.xlsx

 In the .csv files, each row is a trial.
 The Signal column determines the trial type (0 = go trial and 1 = stop trial).
 The fixedStopTime column is used for putting in a SSD when you are using fixed rather than staircased SSDs.
 The value of fixedStopTime cells need to between 0 and 1 (for eg., a fixedStopTime of 0.5 means a SSD of 500 ms - the bar will stop 500 ms into the trial).
 For more information about how to setup the .csv files, please refer to the instructions.xlsx file.

 ### Output files:

-    4 output files in format (see format details below): s_123_OSARI_2020_Jul_19_1307.log
+4 output files in format (see format details below):
+  * s_123_OSARI_2020_Jul_19_1307.log
-        s_123_OSARI_2020_Jul_19_1307.csv
+  * s_123_OSARI_2020_Jul_19_1307.csv
-        s_123_OSARI_2020_Jul_19_1307.psydat
+  * s_123_OSARI_2020_Jul_19_1307.psydat
-        s_123_OSARI_2020_Jul_19_1307.txt
+  * s_123_OSARI_2020_Jul_19_1307.txt

-    naming format: "s_[participant ID]_OSARI_[year]_[month]_[date]_[timestamp].csv
+naming format: s_[participant ID]_OSARI_[year]_[month]_[date]_[timestamp].csv

 Data is contained in the .txt and .csv files.
 The .txt file saves the main details of interest but csv stores further details.

 ### Basic information